 Hertfordshire Natural History Society promotes the study and recording of the flora and fauna in Hertfordshire and encourages a wider interest in natural history including the conservation of wildlife, habitats and geological features.
-We have been studying and documenting the natural history of our county for over 130 years.
+We have been studying and documenting the natural history of our county for 145 years.

 We are a membership organisation, funded by voluntary subscriptions and donations and run entirely by volunteers.
 The Society was established in 1875, initially in Watford but soon extending throughout Hertfordshire.
 We are registered charity number 218418.
 Read more about the history of the Society.

 - encourage people to observe wildlife and keep records

 - co-ordinate a network of county recorders covering the main taxa and groups to co-ordinate and collate wildlife records and provide expert advice

 - organise field work and surveys on specific topics to extend our knowledge and to monitor changes, for example our 6-year countywide survey of dragonflies

 - analyse and archive the records and information

 - publish information, articles and papers on natural history subjects in our journal and where appropriate books on specific topics, eg Moths of Hertfordshire